 Health care providers play a crucial role in communicating facts about vaccine safety to their clients.
 Like all other medical interventions, vaccines have risks.
 These risks must be carefully weighed against the risk of disease.

 The following resources can assist health care providers in addressing client's concerns regarding vaccine safety:

-If you have a client that has experienced an AEFI, referral to the Special Immunization Clinic (SIC) at BC Children's Hospital may be warranted.
-The SIC provides vaccine consultation services in partnership with health care providers at the local level for issues regarding a particular child's immunization.
-Referral to the clinic should come from the local Medical Health Officer, Pediatrician or Family Physician.
-Consulation services can take place in person or through Telehealth.
+If you have a client that has experienced an AEFI, referral to the Family Immunization Clinic (FIC) at BC Children's Hospital is available.
+The FIC provides vaccine consultation services in partnership with health care providers at the local level for issues regarding a particular child's immunization.
+Consultation services can take place in person or through Telehealth.
 For more information, please contact: